katrin-berkenbusch/flui/README.md

 The Flui app has several settings that can be changed, either at startup, or in a settings file.
 The settings file must be called `flui.toml` and stored in the working directory.
-Here you can set the kmer sizes, and the number of workers, and some UI colour options.
+Here, you can set the k-mer sizes, and the number of workers, and some UI colour options.
 See the GitHub repository for an [example file][config].
-Some settings can also be set on the command line (use `flui --help` to see these).
+Some settings can also be set on the command line (use `flui --help` to see these settings).
 The settings are shown in the UI on the bottom right.

 ## How does it work?

-Here is brief overview of Flui produces the scores for automatic sub-typing.
+Here is brief overview of how Flui produces the scores for automatic sub-typing.

 1. The `--ref` argument given on the command-line points to a [FASTA][fasta] file.
-   This FASTA file contains the multiple reference sequences for each of the different subtypes (H1N1, H5N2, etc.).
+   This FASTA file contains the multiple reference sequences for each of the different subtypes (e.g., H1N1, H5N2).
    These sequences have both the subtype and segment number or type in the sequence header (i.e., HA/H1N1).
-   We only use the HA and NA segments for sub-typing (others are ignored).
+   Only the HA and NA segments are used for sub-typing (other segments are not included).
-2. When Flui starts, it reads the FASTA file and, for each segment/subtype combination, it generates a kmer distribution.
+2. When Flui starts, it reads the FASTA file and, for each segment/subtype combination, it generates a k-mer distribution.
-   We store these distributions in memory.
+   These distributions are stored in memory.
-3. Flui then reads in any existing FastQ files in folder and, for each read, it produces a kmer distribution.
+3. Flui then reads in any existing FastQ files in the folder and, for each read, produces a k-mer distribution.
-   These kmer distributions are per run/barcode (we get this information from the file name).
+   These k-mer distributions are per run/barcode (this information is available from the file name).
    As more reads come in, we update the distribution for that run/barcode.
 4. For each barcode distribution, we compare it to our set of reference distributions, and measure the *Jensen-Shannon Distance* (JSD) to each reference’s distribution.
    (The JSD is the square root of the [Jensen-Shannon Divergence][shannon], and is a proper [distance measure][metric]).
-   The more the kmer distributions resemble each other, the lower the JSD.
+   The more the k-mer distributions resemble each other, the lower the JSD value.
 5. We transform the JSD, to make it easier to interpret.
    First, we normalise it by dividing by the average JSD between all reference distributions.
    Call this the JSD*N*.